Sourdough Blueberry Muffins

 Once the batter is mostly smooth without any large clumps, gently fold in the blueberries.

 Spoon into muffin tins equally.
-I really like to use a ice cream scoop to get perfect amount in each well.
+I really like to use an ice cream scoop to get the perfect amount in each well.

 Bake for 20-25 minutes until tops start turning golden brown and a toothpick comes out clean.

-Flip onto baking rack and allow to cool.
-A plate works well, too.
+Flip onto a baking rack and allow to cool.

 Storage: